mvrckwong/DE-Assessment/README.md

     ``` bash
     poetry install
     ```
+4. Setup the database.
+    ``` bash
+    make run_db
+    ```

 ### Running the Data Pipeline

-Right now, some python functions are not 100% working in Airflow Deployment.
-For now, we will be using the command line with poetry to run the data-pipeline.
+For now, we will be using the command line with poetry to run the data-pipeline or the data processes.

-- Running the pretest.py
+- To run the entire pipeline
     ``` bash
-    poetry run python src/pretest.py
+    make run_pipeline
     ```
-- Running the transform.py
+- To run the a certain process.
+Running 00_setup_db.py
     ``` bash
-    poetry run python src/transform.py
+    make test_py_setup
     ```
-- Running the ingest.py
+- To run the a certain process.
+Running 01_ingest.py
     ``` bash
-    poetry run python src/ingest.py
+    make test_py_ingest
     ```
-- Running the validate_ingest.py
+- To run the a certain process.
+Running 02_transform.py
     ``` bash
-    poetry run python src/validate_ingest.py
+    make test_py_transform
     ```
-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Other Outputs